jevetts1/second-year-notes/22010-visual-computing/01-intro.md

 - end of semester (5th may)
 - past exam questions
 - the content will be 30% semester 1, 70% semester 2
+- michael may give us mock exam in S2